You will need a gambling software operating licence if:

 There is no annual fee for this ancillary remote licence

-If your gambling software business uses any other form of remote communication, or if it does not meet the conditions of the ancillary licence outlined above, you should apply for a remote gambling software licence.
+If your gambling software business uses any other form of remote communication, or if it does not meet the conditions of the ancillary licence previously outlined, you should apply for a remote gambling software licence.

 - Remote gambling software licence